 - 2 cups plain Greek yogurt (I use Fage 5%)

 - 2 teaspoons pure vanilla extract

 - Place a fine-mesh strainer over a small bowl.
 Place the yogurt in the strainer.
-Wrap with plastic wrap and place in the fridge to drain, at least two hours and preferably overnight.
+Wrap with plastic wrap and place in the fridge to drain for at least two hours and preferably overnight.
 This step is important.
 Otherwise, the yogurt will be too liquid to make a proper frosting.

-- Using an electric hand mixer set on medium speed, beat together the strained yogurt, the vanilla, and the powdered sugar until the frosting thickens, about 2 minutes.
+- Using an electric hand mixer set on medium speed, beat together the strained yogurt, vanilla, and sweetener (and coconut flour if using) until the frosting thickens, about 2 minutes.

-- Cover and place in the fridge for 30 minutes, while you bake your cupcakes.
+- Cover and place in the fridge for 30-60 minutes while you bake and cool your cake or cupcakes.

-- To frost your cupcakes, fill a quart-size Ziploc bag with the Greek yogurt frosting, snip the corner and use to pipe frosting onto the cupcakes, or simply use a spatula to spread frosting on the cupcakes.
+- To frost your cupcakes, wait until they are completely cool.
+Then fill a quart-size Ziploc bag with the frosting, snip the corner and use it to pipe frosting onto the cupcakes.
+Or simply use a spatula or a spoon to spread the frosting on the cupcakes.